dduwill/Product-Review/README.md

 ### Visualizing the fitted model with LDAvis

-To visualize the result using [LDAvis](https://github.com/cpsievert/LDAvis/), we'll need estimates of the document-topic distributions, which we denote by the $D \times K$ matrix $\theta$, and the set of topic-term distributions, which we denote by the $K \times W$ matrix $\phi$.
-We estimate the "smoothed" versions of these distributions ("smoothed" means that we've incorporated the effects of the priors into the estimates) by cross-tabulating the latent topic assignments from the last iteration of the collapsed Gibbs sampler with the documents and the terms, respectively, and then adding pseudocounts according to the priors.
-A better estimator might average over multiple iterations of the Gibbs sampler (after convergence, assuming that the MCMC is sampling within a local mode and there is no label switching occurring), but we won't worry about that for now.

-We've already computed the number of tokens per document and the frequency of the terms across the entire corpus.
-We save these, along with $\phi$, $\theta$, and `vocab`, in a list as the data object `reviews.LDA`.
+To visualize the result, I used the package `LDAvis`, which would estimate the document-topic distributions.
+I computed the number of tokens per document and the frequency of the terms across the entire corpus from previous steps.
+And I will use them to create the `reviews.LDA`, along with $\phi$, $\theta$, and `vocab`.
 ```r
 theta <- t(apply(fit$document_sums + alpha, 2, function(x) x/sum(x)))
 phi <- t(apply(t(fit$topics) + eta, 2, function(x) x/sum(x)))